khalid-hussain/shaheen/chap1.md

 instead of a shining armor over his body and aventail over his head.
 He was a handsome youth of eighteen or nineteen years with a face that radiated with exceptional courage.
-He quickly took account of the troops on the other side of the river and said, "To meet Badr Bin Mughira you don't need any royal of Granada to intercede on your behalf.
+He quickly took account of the troops on the other side of the river and said, "To meet Badr bin Mughira you don't need any royal of Granada to intercede on your behalf.
 He would be more pleased to meet someone who is a pure soldier."